Anuoluwapo25/NeuroWealth/TOKEN_ADDRESSES.md

    - Brief description of what you're building
    - Your GitHub profile

 **Note**: STT is the native token for Somnia testnet.

-ERC20 tokens (USDC/USDT/WETH/WSOMI) may need to be obtained through other means or bridges.
+## Why STT Focus Mode?

+This simplified approach offers several advantages:

+1. **Simpler Development**: Focus on one token type (native) without ERC20 complexity
+2. **Easier Testing**: No need to handle token approvals or transfers
+3. **Faster Iteration**: Perfect the core functionality before adding complexity
+4. **Lower Risk**: Native tokens are simpler and safer to work with
+5. **Clear Path**: Once STT integration is perfect, ERC20 tokens can be added incrementally

+ERC20 tokens will be added back once STT integration is fully tested and working perfectly.

 ## Resources